AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 STLink, this will reliably select the correct TTY for an Nucleo regardless of which TTY was most recently connected.
-Some boards even provide info that allows to always reliably identify them correctly (e.g. the firmware on the ATmega16U2 used as USB to UART converted on Arduino Mega2560 will provide identification data unique to that board).
+Some boards even provide info that allows to always reliably identify them correctly (e.g. the firmware on the ATmega16U2 used as USB to UART converter on Arduino Mega2560 will provide identification data unique to that board).

 ## Adding Board Filters